programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 ## The Structure of Wikidata

-In this section, we will explore the organization of Wikidata, examining its components and understanding their specific functions.
-Through this analysis, we will strengthen our understanding of Wikidata’s hierarchical and modular structure.
+In this section, you will explore the organization of Wikidata, examining its components and understanding their specific functions.
+Through this analysis, we will strengthen your understanding of Wikidata’s hierarchical and modular structure.

 'Items' are the fundamental units of Wikidata.
 They represent unique concepts, which can cover a wide range of entities, such as people, places, events, ideas, celestial bodies, living species, films, literary works, and more.